conversejs/converse.js/docs/source/features.rst

 =============================================================================================

 .. note::
-    Converse.js (as of version 4.1.2) does NOT support encryption or decryption of uploaded files.
+    Converse versions older than 8.0.0 do NOT support encryption or decryption of uploaded files.
 Files will be uploaded WITHOUT ENCRYPTION, even when OMEMO is enabled.